Pitfalls in Machine Learning Research: Reexamining the Development Cycle: Designing the Right Algorithm

 Automated gender recognition (AGR) is a textbook example of how assumptions made in the design process can invalidate research.
 One example of this is how they operationalize gender without attending to the direction of causation.
 There are hundreds of papers that claim to be able to accurately determine people's gender based on anything from a writing sample \citep{gender-writing1,gender-writing2,gender-writing3}, to their gait \citep{gender-gait1,gender-gait2,gender-gait3}, to the texture of their skin \citep{gender-skin1,gender-skin2,gender-skin3}.
 Regardless of what one thinks constitutes ``gender,'' almost nobody believes that one's gender is determined by their handwriting, gait, or skin care regimen.
 Indeed, many of the study authors explicitly acknowledge this disconnect before proceeding to ignore it.

 The typical justifications of these methodologies uses a V-shaped causation pattern: something causes gender, that same thing causes the attribute measured, and therefore we can infer things about gender from the measurement.
 This is invalid reasoning, but it is highly prevalent in machine learning research.
 When these algorithms are being used to prescriptively assign gender labels to people, something that all of the mentioned papers cite as an application of their work, it is not sufficient to invoke correlation instead of causation as a justification of the effect.
-None of the referenced papers employ sufficient controls to make any sort of causal claims\footnote{The skin texture papers do not even control for skin-care regimen.}.
+None of the referenced papers employ sufficient controls to make any sort of causal claims, but every paper makes them.

 AGR research also highlights how ontological assumptions can interfere with research.
 According to \citet{misgender-machines}, 94.8\% of AGR papers define gender in a binary fashion with no acknowledgment of the existence of transgender people.
 By prescriptively defining the bins that people must fall into, the algorithm is incapable of understanding humans beyond the scope of the author's conceptions.
 This is a very common way for researchers to imprint their own biases into their data, and best practices in fields such as medicine \citep{better-gender-med} and HCI \citep{better-gender-hci} strongly discourage it.